oracle/truffleruby/doc/user/installing-graalvm.md

 # Using TruffleRuby with GraalVM

 [GraalVM](http://graalvm.org/) is the platform on which TruffleRuby runs.
+When running on GraalVM Enterprise Edition, TruffleRuby performs and scales better, unlike GraalVM Community Edition.

 ## Dependencies

 [TruffleRuby's dependencies](../../README.md#dependencies) need to be installed for TruffleRuby to run correctly.

-## Community Edition and Enterprise Edition

-GraalVM is available in a Community Edition, which is open-source, and an Enterprise Edition which has better performance and scalability.
-See https://www.graalvm.org/downloads for a comparison.

 ## Installing the Base Image